khatrigautam2001/mentorship_platform/LOCAL_SETUP.md

    - Look at the TOP RIGHT corner of the Replit interface
    - You'll see three dots (⋯) or three horizontal lines
    - Click on it
+   - A dropdown menu will appear

 3. **Select "Download as zip"**
-   - A dropdown menu will appear
-   - Find and click "Download as zip"
+   - In the menu that appeared, look for "Download as zip" or "Export as zip"
+   - Click on it
    - Your browser will start downloading a file

 4. **Wait for download to complete**
    - Look at your browser's download bar (usually bottom of screen)
    - The file will be named something like `replit-project.zip`
-   - Wait until it shows "Download complete"
+   - Wait until it shows "Download complete" or 100%
+   - Do NOT close the browser until download finishes

+5. **Verify the download**
+   - Check your Downloads folder to confirm the zip file is there

 ---